cleverington/drupal-vm-workflow/redesign/config-files/README.md

 > Note - See README.md in project-root

-The config.yml file present should be copied into the drupalvm/ directory 'as is', with no alterations.
+The Vagrantfile and config.yml files present should be copied into the drupalvm/ directory 'as is', with no alterations.

-Any changes to the config.yml file should be made here, then updated on the copy within the drupalvm/ folder.
+Any changes to the Vagrantfile or config.yml files should be made here, then updated on the copy within the drupalvm/ folder.

 Command:
 ```
+cp ~/moody-project/redesign/config-files/config.yml ~/moody-project/drupalvm/config.yml
-cp ~/root/redesign/config-files/config.yml ~/root/drupalvm/config.yml
+cp ~/moody-project/redesign/config-files/Vagrantfile ~/moody-project/drupalvm/Vagrantfile
 ```